Meet Our Team

 Michele Neuhaus, LCAT, LMHC

-As she enters her second year with the practice, Tiffany ensures that the practice runs smoothly, by managing logistics, payments, client communication, and more.
+Ash Bass-Adams is the office assistant to the practice and supports clients and families in the process of obtaining services.
+She is a Psychology graduate student at CUNY City College, and a graduate of CUNY’s Macaulay Honors College.
+In her current studies at CCNY, she conducts research on mental health effects of climate change.
+Ash ensures the practice runs smoothly by managing logistics, payment, client communication, and more.
 Most importantly, she works closely with families to ensure they are receiving the utmost care and provide them with reliable, quality services.